Position

 Responsibilities:

-• Greet and assist visitors upon arrival, providing information and directions as needed.
+• Greet and welcome visitors upon arrival, providing a warm and professional introduction.

 Qualifications

-• Previous experience in customer service or hospitality preferred.
+• Previous experience in customer service or visitor services preferred.

 Is becoming a Visitor Services Specialist a good career path?